 Now He puts more emphasis on the impossibility of such an idea.
 How can any prophet give such an order to his people, when Allāh has made covenant with the prophets that they must believe in and help every prophet no matter whether he preceded them or came after them?
-They were to fulfil that promise by confirming the truth of the preceding prophets and giving good news of those who were to come after them - as 'Īsā (a.s.) verified the prophethood of Mūsā (a.s.) and his laws, and foretold the advent of Muhammad (s.a.w.a.).
+They were to fulfil that promise by confirming the truth of the preceding prophets and giving good news of those who were to come after them - as 'Īsā (a.s.) verified the prophethood of Mūsā (a.s.) and his laws, and foretold the advent of Muḥammad (s.a.w.a.).
 Likewise, Allāh made a covenant with them that they should make a similar covenant with their people, and made them witnesses over them; and then declared that it was the Islam - submission - which dominates all those who are in the heavens and in the earth.

-Then Allāh enjoins His Prophet (s.a.w.a.) to adhere to that covenant: he is to believe in Allāh and all that was sent to His prophets - without making any distinction between them, and to surrender to Allāh.
+Then Allāh enjoins His Prophet (s.a.w.a.) to adhere to that covenant:

+he is to believe in Allāh and all that was sent to His prophets - without making any distinction between them, and to surrender to Allāh.
 He was to enter into the covenant on his own behalf, and also on behalf of his ummah.
 That is why it is said that the covenant was made with him directly, and with his ummah through him, as we shall explain later.

-QUR'AN: And when Allāh made a covenant with the prophets:

-"then a Messenger comes to you ... you must aid him", points to), as well as

-"with the prophets" (as the clauses, He said: "Do you affirm ... ", and, Say: "We believe in Allāh ... ", show).
+QUR'AN: And when Allāh made a covenant with the prophets: "Certainly what I have given you of Book and Wisdom - then a Messenger comes to you verifying that which is with you, you must believe in him, and you must aid him": The verse speaks of a covenant that was made.
+"Mīthāqa"n-nabīyyīn" ("Literally means covenant of the prophets".
+This covenant was taken for the prophets (as the clause, "then a Messenger comes to you ... you must aid him", points to), as well as "with the prophets" (as the clauses, He said: "Do you affirm ...", and, Say: "We believe in Allāh ...", show).
 The covenant was therefore made for the prophets and with the prophets - although it was made with the prophets' people too, through the prophets.

 The phrase, "covenant of the prophets", may therefore refer to the covenant made "with" them and to that "for" them, while in fact it is the same covenant looked at from different angles.
-In other words, "the prophets", may refer to those prophets "for" whom the covenant was made, and 'also to those "with" whom it was made.
+In other words, "the prophets", may refer to those prophets "for" whom the covenant was made, and also to those "with" whom it was made.
 However, the import of the preceding two verses (It is not meet for a man ... after you are Muslims) which were revealed in the same context, gives rather more weight to the idea that, "the prophets", refers to those "with" whom the covenant was made.
-Looking in this context the verses have the following connotation: 'It was not possible for the prophets, after Allāh gives them the Book, the Wisdom and Prophethood, to call the people to take someone other than Allāh as their lord or to worship him.
+Looking in this context the verses have the following connotation: 'It was not possible for the prophets, after Allāh gives them the Book, the Wisdom and Prophethood, to call the people to take someone other than Allah as their lord or to worship him.
 How can it be possible while Allāh has made covenant with them to believe in, and help, other prophets of Allāh - who enjoin their peoples to believe in one God.'
 It is for this reason that this verse begins with mention of the covenant - focusing our attention to it.